paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![ananke main page](/images/hugo_themes/ananke_main.png#center)](/images/hugo_themes/ananke_main.png)

-I love themes which cut straight to the content, and this is not one of them – when someone comes to your site by URL, they should scroll or click to see posts.
+I love themes that cut straight to the content, and this is not one of them – when someone comes to your site by URL, they should scroll or click to see posts.

 ### Navigation